topology-foundation/docs-drp/docs/get-started/hashgraph.md

 ## Purpose

 Hashgraph serves as the *operation log* of a DRP program.
 It records:
-- the operations occurred
+- the **operations** occurred
-- the causal relationship among them.
+- the **causal relationship** among them.
 An operation is an update (write) on the program state.

 Every user in a DRP program keeps a copy (replica) of the program's hashgraph.
 The client application running on the user's machine:
-- reads this hashgraph for the state of the DRP program;
+- **reads** this hashgraph for the state of the DRP program;
-- writes to the DRP program by adding new operations to its hashgraph.
+- **writes** to the DRP program by adding new operations to its hashgraph.

 ## Structure

 Hashgraph is a *directed acyclic graph* (DAG), where:
-- Vertices contain both the operations and the hashes of the vertices they causally depend on.
+- **Vertices** contain both the operations and the hashes of the vertices they causally depend on.
 Formally, each vertex *v* can be defined as a tuple *v = (u, D)*:
     - *u* is an update operation
     - *D* is the set of hashed vertices that are *v*'s causal dependencies
-- Edges represent causal dependencies among the operations
+- **Edges** represent causal dependencies among the operations.
+An edge points from cause to effect: *v -> u* means *u* is causally dependent on *v*.

 **Frontier** is the set of vertices that has no children.
 They are the ones most recently added.

+> ⚠️ Note: the directionality of edges here is chosen to be _opposite_ of the one used in [the whitepaper](https://paper.topology.gg/drp-whitepaper.pdf), on purpose.
+The directionality used in the whitepaper refers to causality reporting: *u* reports *v* as its dependency, so an edge points from *u* to *v*.
+See figure 5 of [this paper](https://arxiv.org/pdf/2012.00472) to learn more.
+Whereas the directionality used here follows the event graph convention, where edges point in the same direction as time, which we consider to be more intuitive.
+For example, see [this paper](https://arxiv.org/pdf/2409.14252).

 ## Example